jeremysb1/face_recognition_app/README.md

 # face_recognition_app
-The front end for a face recognition app built with React
+This application as the name suggests detects facial images in pictures and draws a box around the face.
+I built the front-end with React.